 If you’re not an absolute beginner and already have some experience and/or programming knowledge, then Unity should definitely be your program of choice.
 The only reason it’s not ranked #1 on this list is because it can be extremely intimidating to learn for complete beginners.
 This limitation and the fact that the pro license is expensive and is actually required if you’re making a steady profit off of your creations.

-With that being said, Unity is easily the most flexible and powerful program on this list, with tons of support, assets to purchase, its own built-in IDE, and the ability to make all kinds of 2D and 3D games.
+With that being said, Unity is easily the most flexible and powerful program on this list, with tons of support, assets to purchase, its own built-in IDE, and the ability to make your own game whether it be 2D and 3D.
 Suffice to say that if you want to dive right in, really want to make 3D games, or have some background in a programming language, maybe Unity is the right choice for you, otherwise, continue on to the last entry.